Advancing Basic and Translational Research

 NORD is troubled by this trend, and will work in the states to advocate for the prevention of the drastic narrowing of these networks.

 One of the most pervasive issues plaguing consumers trying to purchase plans on the health insurance marketplaces is the lack of transparency on what the plans actually cover.
 Very few plans make their formularies publicly accessible.

 This is especially problematic for patients with rare diseases, as they usually rely on at least one, but usually several medications for continued sustenance.
 Thus, it is important to know which plans contain a patient’s needed medication on their formulary.

 NORD supports state-based efforts to mandate public, accessible formulary listings within each exchange to facilitate the purchasing of the most appropriate plan.

 Rare Disease Day, celebrated annually on the last day of February, is an international advocacy day to bring widespread recognition of rare diseases as a global health challenge.
-Learn more about the History of Rare Disease Day, Past Successes and the Goals and Plans for this year’s campaign.
+Learn more about the History of Rare Disease Day.

 Anyone can be involved in Rare Disease Day and there are many suggested activities.
 The day has been established as a grassroots advocacy day and we encourage everyone to participate!

 For rare disease patients fortunate to have a treatment for their disease, there are still many barriers to accessing affordable and accessible care.
 From high drug costs, to insurance difficulties, to trouble finding a specialist, rare disease patients face unique hurdles to finding appropriate treatment.
 NORD is committed to breaking down these barriers and ensuring access to affordable treatment for every rare disease patient.
 Find out how we advocate for increased access to affordable treatments.